-The radiation dosage of X-rays is very minimal and not likely to cause any immediate side effects.
-The radiation usually wears off over a few days, hence the low level of risk.
+The radiation dose of X-rays is very minimal to the patient and not likely to lead to disease.
 However, those who work in radiology and around X-rays are more susceptible to risks from long-term exposure.
-X-ray radiation works by passing through living tissues in order to produce images of bones and internal organs.
-Prolonged exposure to this form of radiation, even at low dosages, can increase the risk of cancer at a later time in life.
+X-ray radiation works by passing through living tissues to produce images of bones and internal organs.
+Prolonged exposure to this form of radiation, even at low doses, can increase the risk of cancer at a later time in life.
 The affected individual is also likely to experience hair loss, fertility issues, thyroid problems, skin issues, etc. The best way to safely use X-rays is to use suitable radiation protection.
-Shielding from radiation can be done in many ways, though the best approach to X-ray protection is the use of lead-lined protective gear.
+Shielding from radiation can be done in many ways, though the best approach to X-ray protection is the use of lead-lined radiation protection device.

-The importance of X-ray protection for medical practitioners and interventionist
+The importance of X-ray protection for medical practitioners and interventionists

 Studies have shown that medical interventionists who work around X-ray radiation are more likely to develop some form of cancer at a later stage in life.
-The use of X-ray protection has likely reduced the associated radiation risks to some extent, but there is always scope to improve on existing precautionary protocols.
+X-ray protection has likely reduced the associated radiation risks to some extent, but there is always scope to improve existing precautionary protocols.
 Basic fluoroscopy protection can minimize the danger of radiation from X-rays.

 How to ensure maximum protection

-The basics of X-ray protection revolve around taking adequate steps to minimize exposure to radiation.
-This includes reducing the time spent within the room where X-rays are used.
-The dosage administered should also be kept minimal.
+The basics of X-ray protection combine taking adequate steps to minimize radiation exposure through time, distance and shielding.
+One way is to reduce the time spent within the room where X-rays are used.
+The dose administered should also be kept minimal through the appropriate use of the pedal and also integrating of modern C-arm systems.
 The medical professional should maintain a safe distance from the patient during procedures when radiation is used.
-Furthermore, X-ray protection gear should be worn according to prescribed safety protocols.
+Furthermore, X-ray protection shielding gear should be worn according to prescribed safety protocols.

 The use of the right X-ray protection outfit will help minimize the potential side effects of radiation in the long term.
-The benefits might not be immediately visible but interventionalists can be assured of safety, particularly with a radical technological solution like StemRad’s exoskeletal system for radiation shielding that also offers the best protection.
+The benefits might not be immediately visible but interventionalists can be assured of safety, particularly with the most advanced technological solutions such as the StemRad MD.